Black Hole Weather Forecasting with Deep Learning: A Pilot Study: Conclusions

 \section{Conclusions}

-In this pilot study we have have used a deep learning model to evolve in time a spatiotemporally chaotic astrophysical system consisting of a accreting black hole which feeds on a large, turbulent gas reservoir.
-In other words, we have trained a machine to make black hole weather forecasting, using a dataset consisting of numerical solutions to the conservation equations for a range of initial conditions and a convolutional neural network.
-The training set is obtained from a set of hydrodynamical, pseudo-Newtonian simulations appropriate for a Schwarzschild black hole surrounded by a radiatively inefficient accretion flow which extends from 2 to 400 Schwarzschild radii.
+In this pilot study we have trained a machine to make black hole weather forecasting, by using a deep learning model to evolve in time a spatiotemporally chaotic astrophysical system consisting of a accreting black hole which feeds on a large gas reservoir.
+The training dataset consists of the numerical solutions to the hydrodynamical Newtonian equations for a range of initial conditions.
+The setup corresponds to a Schwarzschild black hole surrounded by a radiatively inefficient accretion flow which extends from 2 to 400 Schwarzschild radii.
 Our main conclusions can be summarized as follows:

-(i) We find that convolutional neural networks predict well the temporal evolution of the system over a long duration of $8\times 10^4 GM/c^3$, which corresponds to 80 dynamical times at $r=100M$.
+(i) We find that convolutional neural networks trained on a single simulation of a torus in quasi-equilibrium predict reasonably well the overall spatiotemporal density distribution of the flow over a duration of $8\times 10^4 GM/c^3$, which corresponds to $0.3$ viscous times at $400 M$.

+(ii) The above DL model reproduces well the time-averaged mass variation in the computational domain but fails to capture high-frequency variability.

-(ii) The reality imagined by the deep learning model drifts from the training dataset over time---an ``artificial Alzheimer''---with the density gradually building up and the error increasing to $\sim 90$ per cent after $8\times 10^4 GM/c^3$.
+(iii) The reality imagined by the deep learning model drifts from the training dataset over time---an ``artificial Alzheimer''.
+In this case, mass is artificially injected and the error increases to $\sim 90$ per cent after $8\times 10^4 GM/c^3$.

-(iii) When we train the DL model with several simulations of accretion flows spanning multiple initial conditions, the resulting model is able to evolve an accretion flow with initial conditions not present in the training dataset for a duration of $40000\; GM/c^3$.
-Our approach thus seems to generalize well.
+(iv) When we train the DL model with several simulations of accretion flows spanning multiple initial conditions, the resulting model has only moderate success evolving an accretion flow with initial conditions not present in the training dataset for a duration of $8000\; GM/c^3$.
+Even though the DL model reproduces in a broad-brush sense the density spatial distribution, it violates mass continuity.

-(iv) The DL model seems to ``learn too well'' from the training dataset.
+(v) The DL model seems to ``learn too well'' from the training dataset.
 This results in artifacts in the regions of the flow near the poles where the mesh contains less cells, since our hydrodynamical simulations are based on a nonuniform grid.
 At such regions, we observe an injection of mass by the DL model which can be attenuated by training the CNN with more models.

-(v) Once trained, the DL model evolves on a single GPU a turbulent accretion flow $3 \times 10^4$ times faster than traditional numerical fluid dynamics integrators running on 200 CPUs.
+(vi) Keeping in mind that our DL model can only predict density distributions at the moment, once trained it evolves on a single GPU an accretion flow $10^4$ times faster than traditional numerical fluid dynamics integrators running on 200 CPUs.